-Arizona Auto Insurance Quotes — Compare Rates in Phoenix, Tucson, and Statewide
+Arizona Auto Insurance Quotes (2026): Compare Rates in Phoenix, Tucson, and Statewide

-Arizona required minimums + smart add-ons
+Arizona required minimums + smart add-ons that prevent big out-of-pocket losses

 Arizona requires liability coverage to meet financial responsibility standards.
-In 2026, the commonly referenced state minimum is 25/50/15 (often described as $25,000 bodily injury per person, $50,000 per accident, and $15,000 property damage).
-Those minimums can keep you legal, but they may not be enough to protect your savings, wages, or future income if you cause a serious crash.
-That’s why many drivers choose higher liability limits and add protection that addresses the most common “budget busters”: uninsured drivers, vehicle repairs, towing, and time off the road.
+The commonly referenced state minimum is 25/50/15 (often described as $25,000 bodily injury per person, $50,000 per accident, and $15,000 property damage).
+Minimums keep you legal, but they don’t automatically protect your savings, wages, or future income in a serious crash.
+That’s why many drivers choose higher liability limits and add coverages that address the most common “budget busters” in Arizona: uninsured drivers, vehicle repairs, towing, and time off the road.

 | Coverage | What it does | Arizona notes | Agent tip |